moorepants/eme185/content/pages/syllabus.rst

    to read these either through your email program or on the Canvas website.
 Assignments
    The electronic assignments will be distributed and collected here.
+Discussion
+   This discussion board is the first place to ask questions about the class.
 Grades
    Your grades and basic stats on your relative performance will be available as the course goes along.